Acorn and the Oak – New Growth (Audio)

 And, perhaps that is the way of things

-10 thoughts on “Acorn and the Oak – New Growth (Audio)
+10 responses to “Acorn and the Oak – New Growth (Audio)”

 1. “Predictable, easy, except for the slow withering of my soul…” Had to stop at that line and breathe.
 There is so much here in this declaration of yours.
 So succinct.
 So unsoiled with unnecessary words.
 This is wonderful.
 Went right in my scrapbook list. 🙂 One of your best, hon.